hubukinokaze/source-kawa-blog/source/_posts/first-day.md

 git remote add origin [copied link] #No brackets git push origin master
 ```
+GitHub will probably ask for credentials after trying to push your changes to GitHub.

 If everything turned out successful, all of your project files should now be in your repo on GitHub.